Cogniplane — Governed AI Workspace for Enterprise Teams

 There are two ways to create a skill:

-• Import a skill bundle — upload a ZIP file or point to a GitHub repository containing a packaged skill.
+• Import a skill bundle manually — upload a ZIP file or point to a GitHub repository containing a packaged skill.

 For Admins